huster-zhangpeng/Chart.js/readme.md

 Chart.js

 #I want to let it can draw gante picture.
 This is the branch develop.
-Test.
 =======
 *Simple HTML5 Charts using the canvas element* [chartjs.org](http://www.chartjs.org)